WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Currently the coinjoin coin selector does not take into account that a payment is registerd.
 Therefore, it is possible that the payment will not be executed due to insufficient and/or non-optimal coins being selected, even though there are sufficient funds available.

-Queued coinjoin payment or discarded when Wasabi shutsdown, or can be cancelled manually.
+Queued coinjoin payments are removed when Wasabi restarts, or can be cancelled manually.

 ## Wasabi Coinjoin examples